Daniel Ash: Life and work

-In 2020, during the Covid pandemic, Ash created a new band, Ashes and Diamonds, comprising Paul Denman on bass, formerly of Sade, and Bruce Smith the former drummer with The Pop Group, Rip Rig + Panic and Public Image Ltd.
+In 2020, during the COVID-19 pandemic, Ash created a new band, Ashes and Diamonds, comprising Paul Denman on bass, formerly of Sade, and Bruce Smith the former drummer with The Pop Group, Rip Rig + Panic and Public Image Ltd.

 Ash joined Jane's Addiction on stage at Madison Square Garden in 2022 to perform Jane's Addiction's "Jane Says" and "Slice of Life" by Bauhaus.

 Love and Rockets reunited in 2023 for a short reunion tour of the United States between May and June 2023, making their first performance since 2008 at Pasadena's annual Cruel World Festival at the Rose Bowl.

 Ash reunited with Kevin Haskins and Diva Dompe under the Tones on Tail moniker at Cruel World in May 2024.

 Ashes and Diamonds had begun to record in 2020 but due to the pandemic, the release was postponed.
-Ashes and Diamonds are set to release their debut album, Ashes and Diamonds are Forever in October 2025 via Cleopatra Records.
+Ashes and Diamonds released their debut album, Ashes and Diamonds are Forever on October 31, 2025 via Cleopatra Records to outstanding reviews.
+Ash wrote many of the lyrics for the album: " “So they’d send me stuff, and I’d get the headphones on.
+I used this cut-up method that William Burroughs used, as did David Bowie.
+I’d get a bunch of headlines from tacky magazines: The Sun, The National Enquirer.
+All the gossip mags!
+They’d have all the best headlines, so I’d cut them up and put them on the kitchen table [while] listening to the backing tracks.
+If I were lucky, I’d get a song out of it by the end of the day.
+All this mix and match!”

 Poptone (Daniel Ash, Kevin Haskins, Diva Dompé) performing at the Regency Ballroom in San Francisco.